Betta-Testers/Imbrius-Kabasuji/README.md

    * Make everything serializeable
    * Mark unwanted fields transient inside each entity
    * Write the saveLevel and loadLevel functionality in the Builder and Game classes
-* <b>BuilderView</b>
+* <b>Level Types</b>
-   * Correct the ReleaseTileCreationView to show the spinner (Something wonky is up)
-   * Push that change to master so others can grab it
+   * Figure out the issue with initializing level specific properties from an object.
+Where do they get set?
+Probably in the controllers?